Southam Bookfest Flash Fiction Competition 2022

 The competition is for an original work of fiction no longer than 100 words in length

 Each story must have a title and the title must be included in the word count.
 Hyphenated words count as one word.

 The word, 'raised', and words relating to it ( eg 'raising', 'raise' 'rose' etc ), must not be used as the title of your story.

 The work must be previously unpublished and not be simultaneously entered into any other competition.
 It must be the work of the person entering the competition.

 The closing date is Saturday September 3rd 2022 at 12 noon.

 The entry fee is £3 per story.
 Competitors may enter as many stories as they wish.
 Up to five stories may be entered for £10.

 The judges' decision is final.
 Judges will not enter into any discussion.

-The names of winner and runners up will be published on the Southam Book Festival web site on October 24 2021 and listed on the Festival social media page.
-Winners and runners up will be contacted individually.
+The names of winner and runners up will be published on the Southam Book Festival web site on October 16th 2022 and listed on the Festival social media page.
+Winner and runners up will be contacted individually.